samimirza10/ev-sales-analysis/README.md

 * Data manipulation with Pandas
 * Exploratory Data Analysis (EDA)
 * Statistical analysis with NumPy
-* Data visualization using Matplotlib
+* Data visualization using Matplotli
-* Insight generation
-* Technical documentation
-* GitHub project organization

----

 ## Future Improvements

 * Develop an interactive dashboard using Plotly or Power BI.